mwolff44/pk-sbc/README.md

 - Provider add/modify/delete
    - Powerful LCR engine
-   - Costs for provider routes based on area code
+   - Routing based on area code
+   - Routing decision based on cost or quality
    - Limit max channels by each provider

 - Extensive call and financial reporting screens (TBD)

-- CDR export to PDF, CSV and Excel formats (TBD)
+- CDR export to CSV

 - Design for scalability